-In collaboration with ICC alumnus Chef Dan Barber, this extension of the Professional Culinary Arts program develops your sense of stewardship with ground-breaking education and workshops certain to change you and how you cook.
-ICC has a graduation rate of 91.5%**.
+In collaboration with ICC alumnus Chef Dan Barber, this extension of the Professional Culinary Arts program develops your sense of stewardship with ground-breaking education and workshops certain to change you cook and look at sustainability.
+ICC has a graduation rate of 91.5%*.

 Your Path to Becoming a Chef of the 21st Century

 Great food begins in the fields and pastures, dairy farms and vineyards.
 As a modern chef, you’ll need to know more than culinary technique; you’ll need to understand how food is grown and raised and what conditions create the best possible ingredients and flavors.
-That is why ICC’s Professional Culinary Arts + Farm-To-Table program includes a week-long Farm-Powered Kitchen™ field trip—designed by Dan Barber, Blue Hill and Stone Barns Center for Food and Agriculture–will give you an enormous competitive edge.
+That is why ICC’s Professional Culinary Arts + Farm-To-Table program includes a week-long Farm-Powered Kitchen™ field trip—designed by Dan Barber, Blue Hill and Stone Barns Center for Food and Agriculture, to give you an enormous competitive edge.

 Culinary Arts + Farm-To-Table At A Glance (hover over timeline):